-The OS MasterMap Topography Layer product is supplied in GML (Geography Mark-up Language) version 2.1.2.
+The OS MasterMap Topography Layer product is supplied in Geography Markup Language (GML) version 2.1.2.
 This chapter describes how OS MasterMap is defined in GML.
-An understanding of XML (eXtensible Mark-up Language) and XML schema is required.
+An understanding of XML (eXtensible Mark-up Language) and XML schemas is required.